-Only after a license is installed, can CMDaemon run.
+CMDaemon can run only with an unexpired evaluation or unexpired full license.
 CMDaemon is the engine that runs Bright Cluster Manager, and is what is normally recommended for further configuration of the cluster.
 Basic CMDaemon-based cluster configuration is covered in Chapter 3 of the Administrator Manual.